-The carryforward losses of the Company are approximately \notin 31 thousand of CS DekelOil Siva Ltd are approximately \notin 20 thousand, and of Pearlside are approximately \notin 12 thousand.
+The carryforward losses (which may be carried forward indefinitely) of the Company are approximately €31 thousand, of CS DekelOil Siva Ltd are approximately €20 thousand, and of Pearlside are approximately €12 thousand.

 The subsidiary, DekelOil CI SA, was incorporated in Cote d'Ivoire and is taxed according to Cote d'Ivoire tax laws.
 Based on its investment plan, DekelOil CI SA received a full tax exemption from local income tax, "Tax on Industrial and Commercial profits," for the thirteen years starting 1 January 2014, 50% tax exemption for the fourteenth year and 25% tax exemption for the fifteenth year.